TouyeAchille/LearnGit/git-version-control/README.md

 ## **2.2 Staging Changes**

-To start tracking the file:
+To start tracking the change on file:

 ```bash
 git add README.md